Code Orange (band): Forever and The Hurt Will Go On (2016–2019)

 Underneath, Under the Skin, and What Is Really Underneath?
-(2020–present)
+(2020–2023)

 On January 10, 2020, the band released a music video for "Underneath", the first single from their fourth album, Underneath.
 On February 7, 2020, they released a music video for their second single "Swallowing the Rabbit Whole".
 On March 9, 2020, the band released the third single "Sulfur Surrounding".
 An animated video directed by Eric Balderose, was released on March 9 along with the single.

 The full album was released on March 13, 2020.
 On March 14, 2020, Code Orange performed a live-streamed album release concert in an empty venue on Twitch due to the COVID-19 pandemic.
 The performance took place at the Roxian Theatre and was called "Last Ones Left: In Fear of the End".
 The performance was later officially released on YouTube.

-The album was the band's first album to be produced by Nick Raskulinecz.
+The album was produced by Nick Raskulinecz.
 The album was also produced by Jami Morgan and co-produced by Will Yip.
 Yip also helped produce the band's previous album.
 Producer and musician Chris Vrenna (formerly of Nine Inch Nails and Marilyn Manson) helped Eric Balderose develop the electronics, the arrangement of the many layers of production, and the use of white noise and other various noise elements for the album.

 Following the release of their fourth album, Jami stopped performing drums at live shows to focus solely on vocals, with Ethan Young being revealed as the band's touring drummer in March 2020, to which Morgan commented: "He's a great guy and I think he'll continue to earn his spot, but for now he's an empty vessel.
 He's our drumming muse for now.
 We don't want to be married to anyone yet.
 You don't know how people are going to be 'til they are."